freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 ### Dealing with Posted Solutions

-When a user posts a solution to any of the questions, Remove it and kindly let them know that helping other users via hints and suggestions would be much more fruitful or use the **Solution Instead of Help** "Canned reply".
+When a user posts a solution to any of the questions, Remove it and either kindly let them know that solutions are not permitted on the forum in your own words or use the **Solution Instead of Help** "Canned reply".

 ### Underage Users